 This special rate is good until August 25, 2016. after that you will pay the regular room rate..

-To book your room, use the reservation link below or call the hotel directly (phone number below) and mention the group code DCC when making reservations.
+To book your room, use the reservation link below or call the hotel directly (phone number below) and mention the group code TAPR when making reservations.

 Be sure to book your rooms early!